vmware-archive/kubeless/docs/implementing-new-runtime.md

 Restart the controller after updating the configmap.
 In case that you want to submit the new runtime specify the new images in the file `kubeless.jsonnet` at the root of this repository.

-## 4. Add the instructions to intall dependencies in the runtime
+## 4. Add the instructions to install dependencies in the runtime

 Each runtime has specific instructions to install its dependencies.
 These instructions are specified in the method `GetBuildContainer()`.
 About this method you should know:
  - The runtime is specified as a string in the form of `<name><version>` e.g. `go1.10`